I tested the 004 parka from Bastong (the South Korean Barbour)

 The face of bliss

 Of course, if you order it on the brand's website, you have to take into account the shipping costs and a possible amount due to customs (around €30).
 This degrades its quality/price ratio.
-However, products of this type are otherwise quite rare.
+However, products of this type are quite rare elsewhere.

-If you ever find yourself in Seoul, Bastong is a must.
-I am convinced that their customer service is impeccable.
-In any case, I know that their products are made with a keen eye for detail and a passion for sustainable clothing.
+If you ever find yourself in Seoul, Bastong is a must-visit.
+I bet their customer service is impeccable.
+In any case, I know their products are made with a keen eye for detail and a passion for sustainable clothing.

-In conclusion, if you meet me in the streets of Paris between now and midwinter, you may see me with it.
+In conclusion, if you come across me in the streets of Paris between now and the middle of winter, it is possible that you will see me with it.

 Jordan Maurin Jordan Maurin